-- You cannot claim both the DC and the national First-time Homebuyer tax credit. - Purchases by non-resident aliens are not eligible. - 2009 purchases financed by proceeds from a qualified mortgage issue are now eligible. - Any single family residence located in the United States that will be used as a principal residence is eligible.
-Generally, this is the place where an individual spends most of his/her time.
+- You cannot claim both the DC and the national First-time Homebuyer tax credit. - Purchases by non-resident aliens are not eligible. - 2009 and 2010 purchases financed by proceeds from a qualified mortgage issue are eligible. - Any single family residence located in the United States that will be used as a principal residence and is under \$800,000 at time of purchase is eligible.
+Generally, this is the place where an individual spends most of his/ her time.
 This includes single-family detached housing, condos or coops, townhouses or any similar type of new or existing dwelling. - The credit will not result in an individual owing additional federal taxes under the Alternative Minimum Tax. - Home purchases between relatives and other gifts of residences are not eligible for the credit. - Other tax benefits of homeownership are still in place.
-The mortgage interest deduction, capital gains tax exclusion, and property tax deduction are some wellknown examples.
+The mortgage interest deduction, capital gains tax exclusion, and property tax deduction are some wellknown examples. - There is a recapture provision if you sell the home within three years of purchase.

-For more specific questions about the tax implications of the credit, please consult a tax professional.
+For more specific questions about the tax implications of the credit and your home purchase, please consult a tax professional.